Updated on: 11/13/2019

 Flygare’s son, who is set to begin his senior year of high school in September, is spending his summer rehabilitating from the spinal cord injuries he sustained at Sky High Sports.
 He is still working to regain his fine motor skills, such as eating and writing, and has mostly been physically dependent on his mother since the incident in April.

 According to the U.S. Consumer Product Safety Commission (CPSC), there were 92,159 trampoline-related injuries treated by emergency room personnel in the United States in 2010.
 Though this gives an accurate depiction of the potential dangers of trampolines themselves, there is no indication to how many of these injuries occurred at home compared to at an actual trampoline park.
-The CPSC also noted that a majority of all injuries resulted from collisions between participants, landing improperly on the trampoline or falling onto the frame.
+The CPSC also noted that a majority of all injuries to children resulted from collisions between participants, landing improperly on the trampoline or falling onto the frame.

 “I want the word out there so every parent knows the risk,” Flygare said.
 “No parent should have to go through what we’re going through.”